Persecution of Christians in the Soviet Union: Anti-religious campaign (1921–1928)

-In 1922 there was a famine in Russia.
-Factory and office workers in 1921 proposed that the church's wealth be used for hunger relief.
+Lenin, Letter to Molotov for Politburo Members, 1922.Factory and office workers in 1921 proposed that the church's wealth be used for hunger relief.
 These proposals were supported by some clergymen.
 In August 1921, Patriarch Tikhon issued a message to the Russian people calling them to help famine victims and he gave his blessing for voluntary donations of church valuables that were not directly used in liturgical services.
-The All-Russian Central Executive Committee of the RSFSR issued a decree that all church valuables should be expropriated in response to the people's requests on February 26, 1922, and action which according to the 73rd Apostolic Canon of the Orthodox Church is regarded as sacrilege.
+The Church position has changed when the All-Russian Central Executive Committee of the RSFSR issued a decree that all church valuables should be expropriated in response to the people's requests on February 26, 1922, an action which according to the 73rd Apostolic Canon of the Orthodox Church is regarded as sacrilege.
 Because of this, Tikhon and many priests opposed giving any part of the valuables, doubting that the valuables would go to help the hungry.
 Tikhon threatened repressions against those clergymen and laymen who wanted to give away church riches.

 Under the decree, part of the gold and silver articles were to be confiscated from the property placed at the disposal of believers by the state free of charge.
 Articles made of precious metals were to be taken away with caution and the clergymen were to be informed in advance of the procedure and dates for the confiscation.
 It was stipulated that the process of expropriation should not hinder public worship or hurt the interests of believers.